JNPRAutomate/JNPRAutomateDemo-Class/docs/usingpyezlibrary.md

 ### Classes and Objects

 A class is a complex data structure.
 It contains variables or properties as well as methods.
 A method is a function that can be used as actions on the object.
-The classic class example is to think of a class as blueprint to create an object.
-If I had a car it has certain properties such as color or number of wheels.
-If you wanted to say open a car door that would be a method or action that the object could take.
+The classic example for class is to think of it as a blueprint to create an object.
+A car has certain properties such as color or number of wheels.
+If you wanted to open a car door that would be a method or action that the object could take.
 Object oriented programming was invented by [Alan Kay](http://en.wikipedia.org/wiki/Alan_Kay) at [Xerox PARC](http://en.wikipedia.org/wiki/Alan_Kay) in the 1970s as a way of coupling data with methods of operation.
 Classes and object-oriented programming is quite a tall subject we won't go into all the details here.

 **Classes and Objects Examples**